MSTADreamTeam/MSTA/README.md

 ## Description of the strategy

 Multi algo approach where a core algorithm uses a set of predictions given by a selection of predictive models to give a global answer.
-As of now the prediction model will be restricted to a binary (up/down) classification equivalent to predicting if the return of an asset will be positive, allowing the use of classification algos.
+As of now the prediction model will be restricted to a classification equivalent to predicting Up/Down/Null, allowing the use of classification algos and simplifying the use of technical analysis.

 Global hyperparameters:
 *	n: numbers of total obs
-*	h: time between two obs, crucial
+*	h: time between two obs, crucial:
+    * we will begin with one day and then test with intraday data
-*	X: main dataset, stored once and then called by ref, by default just historical price data
+*	X: main dataset, stored once and then called by ref, by default just historical price data with lags
-*	Y: what do we try to predict?
-Prices?
-Returns?
-Log returns?
+*	Y: price data, do we transform it?
 *	Do we choose a binary prediction approach (up/down), or three classes (up/down/null) or a regression?

 ## Core algorithm